puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl_statements_expressions.markdown

 ## Calling Functions

-Unlike templates, the Ruby DSL does not require arguments to be passed in an array:
+Unlike templates, the Puppet Ruby DSL does not require arguments to be passed in an array:

 <table><tbody>
 <tr>